ShadiK1999/Helpdesk-Homelab-Projects/Active Directory/README.md

 ### DHCP

 1. Install DHCP server via server manager

+The DHCP installation process was accessed via server manager through the `Add Roles and Features` section, then opened via the tools menu.

 2. create DHCP Scope

+The DHCP scope was configured to reflect the network diagram with a range from `172.16.0.100 - 172.16.0.200 /24`

 3. Configure DHCP options

+The DHCP router option was configured to allow users on the client PC's to access the internet.

 ### Create Users